QuentinRa/intellij-ocaml/docs/Getting Started.md

 ### 1. OCaml SDK

 SDK stands for Software development kit.
-This is what you will need to compile ocaml programs, or run the interactive top level.
-For a SDK to be valid (by the plugin standard), the folder must be structured like this, and have at least these files
+This is what you will need to compile ocaml programs or run the interactive top level.
+For an SDK to be valid (by the plugin standard), the folder must be structured like this, and have at least these files (*)

 <pre>
 4.12.0/